Appearance

 The current market price outranks every number in the signal.
 Your generic default distances are the least-trusted reference precisely because they are generic.

-How It Scores Each Number
+How It Judges Each Number

-| Peer consistency | 0.60 | Does it fit with the other numbers in the signal? |
+- Does it fit the rest?
+Is the value consistent with the other numbers in the same signal?

-The magnitude ratio carries a hard floor.
-Any value off by a factor of ten or more from a trusted reference is treated as a decimal error and rejected outright — regardless of how it scores on the other two checks.
-There is no realistic legitimate signal where a price is ten times the market.
+There is a bright line for the obvious cases.
+Any value that is off by roughly a factor of ten or more from a trusted reference is treated as a decimal error and rejected on the spot — there is no realistic legitimate signal where a price is ten times the current market.
+A value only slightly off is merely suspicious and feeds the weighing above; a value ten times off is simply a typo.

 A value 10x off the market is a decimal typo